Interconnected Automation and Orchestration

-How the interconnection of orchestration tools, Phantom and Ansible Tower can automate your incident response, data collection, corrective action and notification.
+How the connection between orchestration tools, Phantom and Ansible Tower can automate incident response, data collection, corrective actions and notifications.

-At World Wide Technology (WWT) we work closely with our customers and partners to increase the adoption of infrastructure automation and orchestration.
+At WWT, we work closely with our customers and partners to increase the adoption of infrastructure automation and orchestration.
 In one of our recent collaboration sessions with F5 Networks, we discussed the different automation maturity levels in the industry.

 At the entry stage of the automation journey, most organizations use basic procedural scripting intended for a specific function, with little consideration to code modularity.
 The next stage is using tools like Chrome Postman to start using REST APIs for creating and sharing collections of workflow within a team.